sharara99/Digital-Egypt-Pioneers-Initiative-Internship/Docker/psweb/README.md

-# This is Ahmed Sami Docker Application & i just appling it for learning
+#This is Ahmed Sami Docker's application from #Docker and Kubernetes | This box contains two fingers
-# Simple web app for  Docker Deep Dive book
+#I just apply it to learn# Simple web app for  Docker Deep Dive book

 Exposes web server on port `8080` as per `./app.js`